kumo-js/kumo-plugins/plugins/deployer/README.md

         Required.
 The default aws region.

 --env environment
-        Required.
+        Optional.
 The deployment environment namespace.
         Namespace levels should be specified using the -- separator so they can be recognised and parsed by the plugin.
 E.g. the plugin recognises the environment 'pre-prod--dev--john' as having has three levels:

             level0: pre-prod--dev--john
             level1: pre-prod--dev
             level2(i.e. root): pre-prod

         These levels can be individually referenced in the deployment-settings file via ENV vars or json schema references.
 ```